Srishti-20/mobile-factory-order-api/README.md

    components.sort()
    ```

-- first condition is to check if components is a list datatype or not.
+- the first condition is to check if the components are a list datatype or not.
-- second condition is to check if `components` has values in it or is it an empty list, and to verify it's datatype too.
+- The second condition is to check if `components` has values in it or if is it an empty list, and to verify its datatype too.
-- then we sort the `components`, so as to process the output in the right order of catagories for the required data.
+- then we sort the `components`, so as to process the output in the right order of categories for the required data.

-6. Data processing and formating
+6. Data processing and formatting

    ```
    order_parts = []